asyllh/SOCIALCARE/docs/Guide/index.rst

 Guide
 =====

-To run *the program*, simpy double-click on the ``name.exe`` executable file.
+To run CARROT, simpy double-click on the ``CARROT.exe`` executable file.
 The OSRM server must be running prior to starting the program.

 .. toctree::
     :maxdepth: 1